 - You may need to pass a colour vision test.

 - As you will work in peoples' homes and businesses, you may require a satisfactory PVG (Protecting Vulnerable Groups) check to show you are suitable for this type of work.
 Contact Disclosure Scotland for details.

-The security industry has grown in recent years because of public concern about crime and the demands of insurance companies.
-This has led to more job opportunities.
-Firms range in size from those employing large numbers of security alarm fitters to small businesses with only one or two.
+Firms range in size from those employing large numbers of security system fitters to small businesses with only one or two.
 Some larger firms specialise in fitting complex systems for industry based on CCTV.

 Predicted Employment in Scotland

 LMI data powered by LMI for All

 - honest and trustworthy, since you will have access to people’s homes and businesses

 - security conscious